-Target date for this action plan is by June 2013 and ongoing as funding permits.
-Deputies have attended trainings and conferences on ethics, conservation easements, litigation, wildlife management, and other areas.
+Target date for this action plan is ongoing as funding permits.

+Deputies have attended trainings and conferences on ethics,

+conservation easements, litigation, wildlife management, and other areas.
 Continue to look for appropriate training opportunities.

 Action plan 2: Continue to hold weekly and monthly practice group and division meetings to discuss assignments and issues of importance to practice areas.